Skip to main content

 c) (1 mark) A Hamiltonian circuit visits every vertex exactly once and returns to the start.
 Trace such a closed route through all 5 vertices on your graph and write it as a sequence of vertex labels.

-2017 TASC General Mathematics4 marksBelow is a network with 12 vertices and 20 edges. a) Use Euler's formula to calculate the number of faces of the network. c) Draw an example of a network, with 5 vertices and 7 edges, for which Euler's formula does not apply.
-State why Euler's formula does not apply in this case.Show worked answer β
+TCE 20174 marksA network has 12 vertices and 20 edges. a) Use Euler's formula to calculate the number of faces. c) Draw an example of a network with 5 vertices and 7 edges for which Euler's formula does not apply, and state why it does not apply.

 c) (3 marks) Draw a network with 5 vertices and 7 edges that is either not connected or not planar (cannot be drawn without edges crossing).
-Euler's formula v - e + f = 2 only holds for connected planar graphs, so if the graph is disconnected (or non-planar) the relationship breaks down.
+Euler's formula vβˆ’e+f=2v - e + f = 2 holds only for connected planar graphs, so if the graph is disconnected (or non-planar) the relationship breaks down.
 State which condition your example violates.